-When you apply for a green card based upon marriage to a U.S. citizen or lawful permanent resident (LPR), you will be granted “conditional residence” status if your marriage is less than two years old on the day that you are lawfully admitted to the United States.
-In order to remain in the United States indefinitely, or pursue U.S. citizenship, you must successfully apply to have the conditions on your green card removed.
+When you apply for a green card based upon marriage to a U.S. citizen or lawful permanent resident (LPR), you are granted “conditional residence” status if your marriage is less than two years old on the day that you are lawfully admitted to the United States.
+In order to remain in the United States indefinitely, or pursue U.S. citizenship, you have to apply to have the conditions on your green card removed.

 These conditions exist due to concerns that some individuals may get married solely in order to obtain a green card – an act which the federal government considers an attempt to “evade” U.S. immigration laws.
 As a result, in order to have the conditions on your green card removed, you must be able to prove that you got married in good faith and with the intent to remain in your marriage long-term.

 The process for removing conditions on your green card starts with filing Form I-751, Petition to Remove Conditions on Residence, with U.S. Citizenship and Immigration Services (USCIS).
 Here is an overview of the process, along with some important tips and considerations to keep in mind:

 1. When do I I file form I-751 with the USCIS?

 To remove the conditions on your green card, you must apply “during the 90 days before your second anniversary as a conditional resident.”
 If you are not sure when you attained conditional residence status, the second anniversary should also be the expiration date printed on your green card.
 A conditional green card cannot be renewed.
 So, if you wait too long to file your application for removal of conditions, you could lose your ability to remain in the United States.

 Form I-751 requires a lot of information about the applicant and his or her spouse, and both spouses must sign the application (except as discussed below).
 In order to be eligible for removal of conditions, you must also be able to demonstrate one of the following: